 Keep an eye out on the Careers page for new application dates.

 How will I know if my application has been received?

 After you click ‘send’ on your application you will receive an automated email to the address that you supplied.
 Be sure to type in the email that you use the most often

 How will I know if I’ve been successful?

-We’ll be in touch by phone to let you know next steps if you’re successful in reaching the next stage.
+We’ll be in touch to let you know next steps if you’re successful in reaching the next stage.
 If, sadly, your application was unsuccessful you’ll receive an email from us.

 How can I prepare for Ace the Case and my interview?

-You don’t need to prepare for Ace the Case as such, as we’ll give you the skills you will need at the workshop.
+You don’t need to prepare for Ace the Case as such, as we’ll give you the skills you will need.